wqking/accessorpp/doc/accessor.md

 accessorpp::Accessor<int, MyPolicies> accessor(&value, &value);
 ```

-### Polity OnChangingCallback and OnChangedCallback
+### Policy OnChangingCallback and OnChangedCallback

 OnChangingCallback specifies the event handler type that's called before the underlying value is changed.
 OnChangedCallback specifies the event handler type that's called before the underlying value is changed.
 Ideally the `CallbackList` in [my eventpp library](https://github.com/wqking/eventpp) is perfect for such callback, otherwise `std::function` can be used.